-from the blood.
+A thyroid scan uses a radioactive tracer and a special camera to measure how much tracer the thyroid gland absorbs from the blood.
 The tracer can be swallowed or can be injected into a vein.
 It travels through your body, giving off radiation signals.
 The camera "sees" the signals and can measure how much tracer the thyroid absorbs from the blood.

-thyroid scan, may be done for people who have had thyroid cancer that has been treated.
+Another type of thyroid scan, a whole-body thyroid scan, may be done for people who have had thyroid cancer that has been treated.
 The whole-body scan can check to see if cancer has spread to other areas of the body.

 Why It Is Done

 - Help find problems with the thyroid gland.

 - See whether thyroid cancer has spread outside the thyroid gland.
 A whole-body scan will usually be done for this evaluation.

 - Take any medicines regularly.
 Be sure your doctor knows the names and doses of all your medicines.
 Your doctor will instruct you if and when you need to stop taking any of the following medicines that can change the thyroid scan test results:

 - Are allergic to any medicines, such as iodine.
 But even if you are allergic to iodine, you will likely be able to have this test because the amount used in the tracer is so small that your chance of an allergic reaction is very low.